The applicant must meet all of the following criteria:

 - Projects Supported: Projects must be designed to benefit groundwater or surface water quality in the Central Valley or San Joaquin Valley, the west slope of the Sierra Nevada, or east slope of the coast range.
 Click here to view a map of the boundaries of the Central Valley Regional Water Quality Control Board.

-- Applicant requirements: Projects must benefit disadvantaged communities and should demonstrate a high degree of community support and community involvement.
+- Applicant requirements: Projects must benefit underserved, vulnerable, or otherwise disadvantaged communities and should demonstrate a high degree of community support and community involvement.
 Projects that benefit public health in addition to water quality are especially encouraged.

 - Non-profit Status: Applicants must be a 501(c)3 organization, fiscally-sponsored by a 501(c)3, or a governmental or tribal entity.